cms-dev/cms/README.md

 Obtaining CMS
 -------------

-For every server, one needs to retrieve CMS.
-Since CMS does not yet have a release schedule, the fastest way to obtain it is via its git
-repository:
+The best way to obtain CMS is to download and unpack the last version from <https://github.com/cms-dev/cms/tags>.
+This is going to be a fairly tested version that may miss the last features but should work as intended.
+If you are a developer, or if you are interested in some feature yet to be released, or if you want help testing the next version, you can use instead the git repository:

 ```bash
 sudo apt-get install git
 git clone git://github.com/cms-dev/cms.git
 ```

-This will create a directory ./cms/ with the source code, that we will refer to as $REPO in the following.
+Either way, you will obtain a directory called cms/ with the source code, that we will refer to as $REPO in the following.

 Configuring and installing CMS